A-Z Useful Web Development Terms

 This is a way of controlling the work that gets completed and any changes made afterwards.
 We start each version at 0 and for each change we make, it creates a new version.
 Should we ever need to roll back to a previous version for some reason, as we’ve managed the project using this method, we’re able to control each version easily.

 A Waterfall approach means once work on a task begins, the next task can’t start until the previous one is completed, so that progress follows a steady downwards flow.

 Whilst Waterfall can be a good method for completing work, the scope can often change and budgets have to be increased to accommodate it.
 This approach often means projects overrun and problems can’t be foreseen or dealt with before blocking others, so it’s not one we use regularly.

 A web page is a hypertext document connected to the internet.
 Websites will have multiple pages such as a home page, contact page, about us page etc. Each page will have a unique URL.

 All of our web designs start with a wireframe.
-It’s a visual guide to show the content and blocks of a web page without any design elements.
-It helps to focus on the layout of content without being distracted by the design.
+It’s a visual guide to show the content and blocks of a web page without the distraction of displaying any design elements.
+It helps by keeping the initial focus on the layout of content.

 WYSIWYG (What You See Is What You Get)

-This is the interface inside a CMS that applies styles to text and graphics and allows the user to see what the content will look like without creating the code for it.
+This is the interface inside a CMS that applies styles to text and graphics while allowing the user to see what the content will look like without the need to write code.
 Think of it like the menu bar in Microsoft Word which allows you to change the text format (e.g font, colour, bullet points etc).

 If you have any questions don’t hesitate to get in touch at firstname.lastname@example.org.